chrisgrieser/nvim-chainsaw/README.md

 		hookPath = ".chainsaw", -- relative to git root

 		-- Will insert the marker as `%s`.
 (Pre-commit hooks requires a shebang.
-		-- It should exit non-zero when marker is found, to block the commit.) hookContent = [[#!/bin/sh
+		-- The hook should exit non-zero when marker is found, to block the commit.) hookContent = [[#!/bin/sh
 			git grep --fixed-strings --line-number "%s" . || exit 0
 			echo